Raven logo

 3. Can terminal tools search the notes folder?
 Search

-4. Can Claude, Cursor, or an MCP filesystem tool read the folder?
-Claude access
+4. Can Claude, Codex, Cursor, or a local MCP client read the folder?
+Agent access

 5. Can you put the notes under git or another backup tool?
 Versioning